Sell more with better email & SMS

 Shopify newsletter

 Shopify is a multipurpose platform that ecommerce brands love, and it isn’t hard to see why.
-In this email they share a business idea and a handful of different resources that can help subscribers explore the possibility and even start right away.
+This email shares a business idea and a handful of different resources that can help subscribers explore the possibility and even start right away.

-Another detail that can not be overlooked is the CTA design.
-When including a CTA, make sure that it’s always a clear button that stands out from the surrounding text so people know how to reach it intuitively.
+Another detail that can’t be overlooked is the CTA design.
+When including a CTA, make sure that it always stands out from the surrounding text so people know how to reach it intuitively.

 7. Starbucks